 us about some of your latest research regarding the carotenoids, lutein,

 zeaxanthin and mesozeaxanthin in the Central Retinal Enrichment Supplementation

 What is the goal of the study and who is eligible to participate?

 Recent data from our group has shown that the best way to increase MPOD is by using a supplement containing all 3 of the macular carotenoids, Lutein, Zeaxanthin and Meso-zeaxanthin.

 What we have discovered is that people at risk of AMD are lacking in macular pigment and are also lacking in central macular pigment.The scientists and researchers at The Macular Pigment Research Group (MPRG) have contributed greatly to the literature on macular pigment and its functions.
 In total, the MPRG have published 70 peer reviewed scientific papers on the subject matter.
-Our clinical studies have shown that when such individuals are supplemented with all 3 carotenoids (commercially available as MacuShield ) the best results are seen in terms of patient response and enrichment of macular pigment.
+Our clinical studies have shown that when such individuals are supplemented with all 3 carotenoids (commercially available in the United States as MacuHealth ) the best results are seen in terms of patient response and enrichment of macular pigment.

 Please see the following publications which support the above statements (Nolan et al 2006; Kirby et al; Connolly et al (safety of MZ); Nolan et al (central dip rebuilding).
 The CREST Trials are the trials that are currently under investigation at the MPRG.
 These are funded by the European Research Council and are testing and continue to test the important hypothesis which suggests that macular pigment can enhance vision in the young normal population and can protect vision for the those afflicted with age related macular degeneration.

 6. Many people are aware of lutein and zeaxanthin, but less aware of meso-zeaxanthin.
 What is so important about mesozeaxanthin?